EvaFrossard/EvaFrossard.github.io/index.md

 Interesting metric, but don't start sweating just yet, we're just getting started...

 So what about **views and subscribers** ?
 Is being a renowned Youtuber providing you with more chances to recover efficiently ?
 Well... not really quite the opposite.
-Yet again, trends are not too scarred, but even though we see the usual 60-40 proportions appearing, we also see that small channels (under x subscribers) seem to recover better than your usual golden trophee youtubers ?
+Yet again, trends are not too scarred, but even though we see the usual 60-40 proportions appearing, we also see that small channels (under 3000 subscribers) seem to recover better than your usual <a href="#1M+club" style="color: red; font-weight: bold;">golden trophee youtubers</a>?

 ![](/assets/img/Subs&views_plot.png)